seanzhangkx8/ConvoKit/doc/source/tutorial.rst

 - They can ``transform()`` the corpus to annotate its components with the output of the Transformer.
 - They can ``summarize()`` their results in a more visual and easily interpreted format -- though in most cases (but not this one), this requires that the Corpus be transformed first.
 - These ``fit()``, ``transform()``, ``summarize()`` functions have ``selector`` as an argument so you can further specify subsets of the Corpus to analyze.
-- Selectors and filters are typically lambda functions in order to maximize customisability.

 Other transformers can be applied in the same way, and even chained in sequence, as described in the :doc:`Core Concepts Tutorial </architecture>`.